lightonai/pylate/docs/documentation/datasets.md

-PyLate models are designed to be compatible with Hugging Face datasets, facilitating seamless integration for tasks such as knowledge distillation and contrastive model training.
+PyLate is designed to be compatible with Hugging Face datasets, facilitating seamless integration for tasks such as knowledge distillation and contrastive model training.
 Below are examples illustrating how to load and prepare datasets for these specific training objectives.

 ## Constrastive dataset